DaggieBlanqx/daggieblanqx/README.md

 </div>

-### <div align="center">I am Daggie, a full-time full-stack freelance developer 👨‍💻 with 6+ years of experience 🚀</div>
+### <div align="center">I am Daggie, a full-time full-stack software engineer 👨‍💻 with 6+ years of experience🚀</div>

-- 🌱 I’m currently learning Kotlin and Swift
+- 🌱 I’m currently learning Kotlin and Swift.

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to MERN stack and related technologies.

 - ⚡ Weird fact: I am yet to watch 'Game Of Thrones'.